DataDog/documentation/content/en/logs/indexes/_index.md

 But because your logs are not all and equally valuable; exclusion filters control which logs flowing in your index should be removed.
 Excluded logs are discarded from indexes, but still flow through the [Livetail][12] and can be used to [generate metrics][13] and [archived][14].

-Exclusion filters come with a query, a sampling rule, and a active/inactive toggle:
+Exclusion filters are defined by a query, a sampling rule, and a active/inactive toggle:

 * Default **query** is `*`, meaning all logs flowing in the index would be excluded.
 Scope down exclusion filter to only a subset of logs [with a log query](/logs/explorer/search/).
 * Default **sampling rule** is `Exclude 100% of logs` matching the query.
 Adapt sampling rate from 0% to 100%, and decide if the sampling rate applies on individual logs, or group of logs defined by the unique values of any attribute. .